cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 {% include toc title="Table of Contents" %}

-The unc0ver jailbreak tool is capable of jailbreaking every iOS device on firmware version 11.0 up to 12.4.
+unc0ver is capable of jailbreaking every iOS device on firmware version 11.0 up to 12.4.

 Note that the unc0ver jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.